LukasBaumgaertner/tgv-of-normal-code/README.md

-This repository contains code for mesh denoising with TGV of the normal.
+This repository contains code for mesh denoising with TGV of the normal for the Paper

+Total Generalized Variation of the Normal Vector Field and Applications to Mesh Denoising (https://arxiv.org/abs/2507.13530)  <br>
+by L. Baumgärtner, R. Bergmann, R. Herzog, S. Schmidt, M. Weiß.

 The code requires the latest installation of (legacy) fenics.
 In order to resolve the dependencies, it is advised to run the code inside a Docker container, following the included `Dockerfile`:
 ```bash